MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/manage-integration-modules.md

 ## Import a module

-A module is a compressed file with a .zip extension that contains a folder which includes one of the following file types:
+A module is a compressed file with a .zip extension that contains a folder, which includes one of the following file types:

 - A module (psm1 file)
 - A module manifest (psd1 file)